 I think whenever a film starts to intentionally push a character as something great, they try to convince fans to like them and on their own begin to compare them to a beloved character from the past it sets up failure anyway.

 Trying to make a new Boba Fett is ridiculous.
 I don’t care what Lucas or anyone else says, I don’t think they had any idea that that character was going to be so popular with fans.
 It’s unfortunate they’re going to try to recreate that accident by trumpeting a ‘new Boba Fett’.
 Fans will decide what characters become their favorites.
 Just do your best, come up with your own characters and stop trying to replicate the old movies and characters so much.

 Speaking of returning folks John Williams’ score I also felt fell flat.
 Besides some of the older Star Wars music nothing stood out to me.
 There was no new music that I remembered after seeing the movie.
 I really enjoyed hearing like Princess Leia’s theme when she showed up onscreen but as far as any new stuff goes there was nothing.
 That’s one thing The Phantom Menace wins over The Force Awakens, at least it had that great Duel of the Fates song.

 I’ve done plenty of complaining, but I have to admit I did still enjoy the movie while sitting there.
-It’s nowhere near great, but there was enough cool Star Wars stuff to hold my interest and keep me engaged until the end.
+It’s nowhere near great, but there was enough cool Star Wars stuff to hold my interest and kept me watching until the end.
 Admittedly, this might have been due to me having low expectations for this.

 Some of the space battles looked good.
 I liked the Falcon chase.
 I liked the desert scenes.
 Some of the humor worked pretty well.
 Rey’s interrogation scene was a nice tense encounter.